Course Catalog 2024-2025

 ENG 365fr Seminar: Topics in 19th Century Literature-Frankenstein: The Making of a Monster (4 Credits)

-This seminar will explore the creation and afterlife of Frankenstein, Mary Wollstonecraft Shelley’s extraordinary first novel (written at age 19) about monstrosity and the experience of feeling not quite human.
-We will read Shelley’s novel closely, consider its literary and historical influences (including writing by her parents and friends), and investigate its monstrous legacy (in film adaptations, novels, poems, comics, and popular culture).
-More than 200 years after it was written, this early science fiction novel continues to speak to our most urgent questions about gender, reproduction, science, technology, race, animality, disability, violence, justice, and belonging.
+This seminar explores the creation and afterlife of Frankenstein, Mary Wollstonecraft Shelley’s extraordinary first novel (written at age 19) about monstrosity and the experience of feeling not quite human.
+The class reads Shelley’s novel closely, consider its literary and historical influences (including writing by her parents and friends) and investigates its monstrous legacy (in film adaptations, novels, poems, comics and popular culture).
+More than 200 years after it was written, this early science fiction novel continues to speak to the most urgent questions about gender, reproduction, science, technology, race, animality, disability, violence, justice and belonging.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
 Instructor permission required. {L}

 Fall, Spring, Variable